 Checkpoint Charlie.
 (Photo: Norbert Aepli on Wikipedia)

 June 22, 2015 marks 25 years since the official closure of Checkpoint Charlie, the best-known crossing point of the Berlin Wall.
-During the Cold War, this gateway was the only place where non-German tourists and diplomats could cross between Allied-administered East Berlin and Soviet-controlled West Berlin.
+During the Cold War, this gateway was the only place where non-German tourists and diplomats could cross between Allied-administered West Berlin and Soviet-controlled East Berlin.
 Over the decades, Checkpoint Charlie witnessed much East-West tension, a 1961 stand-off between American and Soviet tanks, and occasional outbursts of violence—in 1962, 18-year-old East Berlin resident Peter Fechter was gunned down by border guards near the checkpoint while attempting to cross to the west.

 Visit the site now, located in Berlin’s Friedrichstrasse, and you’ll find a replica guard house manned by actors in military uniforms who, for a Euro or two, will gladly pose for a photo with you.
 Take-out eateries such as Snackpoint Charlie peddle “Allied hot dogs” and “checkpoint curry sausage.”
 Souvenir shops and street stands sell matchbox-sized chunks of colored concrete that they claim are absolutely, definitely, 100 percent real bits of the Berlin Wall.